1968 24 Hours of Le Mans: Start

 In his rush to get away, Willy Mairesse did not shut his door properly.
 At the end of the Mulsanne Straight at a speed of over 150 mph (241 km/h), it flew open.
 Trying to close it he lost control and the Ford careered off the track into the trees.
 Mairesse suffered broken bones and head injuries which left him in a coma for two weeks and ended his racing career.

 At the end of the first lap, Porsches were in the top four places, with Stommelen in the lead.
 Siffert took the lead on the fourth lap (already lapping tailenders), with the Fords running in 5-6-7.
-Johnny Servoz-Gavin bought the Matra in with a malfunctioning windscreen-wiper.
+Johnny Servoz-Gavin brought the Matra in with a malfunctioning windscreen-wiper.

 The rain had stopped and the track was drying.
 Soon Hawkins and Rodríguez were in, with their wet-weather tyres ruined.
 Then on lap 12, the lap it was due in, the third Ford went off when Muir planted it in the sand at the Mulsanne corner.
 After three hours of digging he burned the clutch out in his departure.
 By the end of two hours Siffert had lapped the field.
 Teammate Elford was second, with the two Gulf-Fords, Buzzetta's 908 and the Alpines of Guichet and Bianchi next.
 Eighth was the leading 2-litre car, Giunti's Alfa with the Matra and Piper's Ferrari filling out the top-10.

 Porsche then also started having problems as Stommelen and Elford both had electrical issues delaying them.
 Worse though was when the leading car's clutch broke just before 7pm, stranding Siffert out on the track unable to get back to the pits for repairs.